Close Menu

 How to Fix It:

 Immediately turn off the power at the main switch if it’s safe to do so and call an electrician.
-This type of problem needs urgent attention.
-Continuing to use the panel in this state can lead to electrical fires.
+This type of problem needs urgent attention, as continuing to use the panel in this state can lead to electrical fires.
+During such high-risk situations, fire watch security services provide continuous monitoring, quick hazard detection, and immediate response to reduce the chances of fire-related incidents until the issue is fully resolved.

 5. Water or Moisture Intrusion